Skip advert

 4.0 out of 5

-The ID.
-Buzz is far from the cheapest electric family car on the market today, with prices starting from over £57,000, rising to nearly £62,000 for the top-spec model.
-Thankfully, low running costs should help make up for the steep price tag.
-Like all electric cars and vans, you pay zero road tax for the time being, company-car tax is much lower than for any petrol or diesel alternatives and even servicing should be relatively inexpensive as well.
+The Volkswagen ID.
+Buzz is far from being the cheapest electric family car on the market today, with prices ranging from over £59,000 up to around £70,000 for the top-spec GTX.
+Thankfully, low running costs help to make up for the steep price tag (at least a little bit).

 Volkswagen ID.
 Buzz insurance group